Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 # Python code (pages/data_viz/data_viz.py)

-Here is the code that complements the Markdown.
+The following Python code corresponds to the `pages/data_viz/data_viz.py` file.
+It is the code that complements the Markdown above.
 This code populates the objects on the page and creates the connection between the slider and the chart.

 ```python
 from taipy.gui import Markdown